dockstore/dockstore-documentation/docs/advanced-topics/legacy/tool-legacy-registration.rst

 tab.
 The Dockerfile, CWL/WDL Descriptor and test parameter files may be viewed in the 'Files' tab, by the Version tag (corresponding to a Git tag/branch).
-Finally, 'Manage labels' (located above the tabs) allows you to add/edit keywords that you want to be associated with a workflow for efficient searching and grouping.
+Finally, 'Manage labels' (located above the tabs) allows you to add/edit keywords that you want to be associated with a tool for efficient searching and grouping.

 We also look for ``/test.cwl.json`` and ``/test.wdl.json`` in the git